 How does a VPN work?

-Why do I need a virtual private network?
+Why do I need a VPN?

-You want to access streaming services
+Access to streaming services

-You regularly connect to public WiFi
+Regularly connecting to public WiFi

 How do I get a VPN?